ethan12377/Pipelined_MIPS_Design/README.md

 ## Result

-See DSD_Presentation.pdf and DSD_Report for the results analysis.
+See DSD_Presentation.pdf and DSD_Report.pdf for the results analysis.

 ## Synthesis and Running